appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/show-alert.md

 </dd>

-#### Style
+#### Type

 <dd>

-Accepts a string value.
 Enables you to configure the type of the alert message.
-It accepts the following values -
+It accepts the following string values -

 - Info
 - Success